SoftwareAG/terracotta-cloud/kubernetes/local-storage/README.md

     ssh anthony@tc-k8s-005
     mkdir /data/tmcdata

-Now, you can follow the regular instructions to deploy the workloads; make sure though to use scale-up/tc-servers-deployment-and-service-2-for-each-node.yaml to deploy the servers
+Now, you can follow the regular instructions to deploy the workloads; make sure though to use kubernetes/local-storage/scale-up/tc-servers-deployment-and-service-2-for-each-node.yaml to deploy the servers

-###Time to scale out
+### Time to scale out

 If you want to increase offheap size, and current worker nodes can't provide enough memory, then you can reconfigure your tc servers before relocating them to their own nodes.